Omni-guides/Tuxborn/Readme2.md

   * On Steam Deck, Mod Organizer closes instantly when I press play! - Mod Organizer will crash if you use the touchscreen while in Desktop mode on the Deck.
 We do not know why, but will implement a solution if one is found.

   * How do I disable Stamina drain on Sneak? - This is part of Blade and Blunt.
-You can disable this feature but adding the following line to the Bladeandblunt.ini file contained within the "Tuxborn - Settings" mod entry under the "Patcher Output" section in MO2.
+You can disable this feature but adding the following line to the Bladeandblunt.ini file contained within the "Tuxborn - Settings" mod entry under the "Patcher Output" section in MO2:

+    ```bEnableSneakStaminaCost = false```

   * It's too dark at night! - This can be a side effect of the lighting mods.
 The best option here is to craft a lantern and attach it to your character.